qihao067/PoseExaminer/README.md

 #### CVPR2023
 #### [Qihao Liu](https://qihao067.github.io/) | [Adam Kortylewski](https://gvrl.mpi-inf.mpg.de/) | [Alan Yuille](https://cogsci.jhu.edu/directory/alan-yuille/)

 This repository contains the code and model of [PoseExaminer](https://arxiv.org/pdf/2303.07337.pdf).
-It is built on [MMHuman3D](https://github.com/open-mmlab/mmhuman3d) to be able to be applied to different methods.
-By following the introduction, you will be able to run our adversarial examiner on any human pose and shape estimation method (e.g. [PARE](https://pare.is.tue.mpg.de/)).
-Then, you can improve the model's performance by fine-tuning it on the identified failure modes (e.g., the released code improves PARE from 81.81 to 73.65 MPJPE on the 3DPW dataset).
+It is built on [MMHuman3D](https://github.com/open-mmlab/mmhuman3d) to be compatible with various human pose and shape (HPS) estimation methods.
+By following the instructions provided, you will be able to run our adversarial examiner on any HPS method (e.g. [PARE](https://pare.is.tue.mpg.de/)).
+Then, you can improve the model's performance by fine-tuning it on the failure modes (e.g., the released code improves PARE from 81.81 to 73.65 MPJPE on the 3DPW dataset).
 More coming soon.

 ______